Working capital is widely misunderstood

 The current ratio, because it is based on the same notional allocations of current assets and current liabilities, presents similar problems.

-No ratio on its own can tell a story, but together with corroborating data and context, the current ratio may indicate an entity’s ability to meet its liabilities as they fall due, i.e, its liquidity (and ultimately, possibly its solvency too).
+No ratio on its own can tell a story, but the current ratio may indicate the ability of an entity to meet its liabilities as they fall due, i.e, its liquidity (and ultimately, possibly its solvency too).